John Kirk Townsend

 290mm x 230mm, 400 pages, approx 350 illustrations (300 in colour), 10 maps, 4

-flow charts, 18 appendices and extensive bibliography.(See below for a detail of contents, sample pages and reviews.)
+flow charts, 18 appendices and extensive bibliography.(See below for a detail of contents and sample pages.)

 This new book is the first in-depth biography of J.K.Townsend (1809-1851) an ornithologist from Philadelphia who crossed the Rocky Mountains to the Columbia River in 1834 and made two visits to the Hawaiian Islands.
 He returned home with a great haul of bird and mammal specimens: Townsend’s Warbler, Townsend’s Chipmunk, Townsend’s Ground Squirrel, Townsend’s Mole etc. that were used by John James Audubon in the preparation of his Birds of America and Viviparous Quadrupeds.